ForgeRock/forgeops/dev/README.md

 * Install [skaffold](https://skaffold-latest.firebaseapp.com/) and [kustomize](https://kustomize.io/).
 On a mac:
    `brew install skaffold kustomize`
 * kubens / kubectx are not required but super handy:  `brew install kubectx`
-* Start minikube: `minikube start --memory 8196`
+* Start minikube: `minikube start --memory 8196`.
+8 GB of RAM is recommended.
 * Make sure the ingress add-on is enabled: `minikube addons enable ingress`
 * Install cert-manager by running this script:  `3rdparty/cert-manager.sh`
-* Add an entry in /etc/hosts for `default.iam.example.com` that points to your ingress ip (`minikube ip`, for example)
+* Add an entry in /etc/hosts for `default.iam.example.com` that points to your ingress ip (`minikube ip`, for example).

 ## Quick Start

-When starting minikube, make sure it gets enough memory.
-For example:
-`minikube start --memory=8192 --disk-size=30g --vm-driver=virtualbox --bootstrapper kubeadm --kubernetes-version=v1.13.2`

-After starting minikube for the first time, enable the built-in ingress controller plugin:
-`minikube addons enable ingress`
+Note: minikube has an outstanding bug where pods can not reach themselves.
+AM sometimes tries to call back to it's own JWKKS endpoint.
+This will still work - but it will be slow.

 Each time you start minikube, enable the workaround for the bug in loopback networking, and point docker at your minikube daemon: